Sexual assault reports increase at US military academies - The Boston Globe

-WASHINGTON (AP) — Reported sexual assaults at U.S. military academies shot up during the 2021-22 school year, and one in five female students told an anonymous survey that they had experienced unwanted sexual contact, The Associated Press has learned.
+WASHINGTON — Reported sexual assaults at US military academies shot up during the 2021-22 school year, and one in five female students told an anonymous survey that they had experienced unwanted sexual contact, the Pentagon said Friday.
+The survey results were the highest since the Defense Department began collecting that data.

-A Pentagon report on reported assaults at the Army, Navy and Air Force academies shows an overall 18% jump in assaults reported by students compared with the previous year.
+Defense and military leaders said student-reported assaults at the Army, Navy, and Air Force academies jumped 18 percent overall compared with the previous year.
+Calling the increase “extremely disappointing and upsetting,” defense officials said teams are visiting all three academies this month to try and target improvements and changes to address the problem.

+Advertisement

 The increase was driven largely by the Navy, which had nearly double the number of reported assaults in 2022, compared with 2021.
-It’s unclear whether the phasing out of COVID-19-related restrictions contributed to the increase, including at the U.S. Naval Academy, which is directly adjacent to bars in downtown Annapolis, Maryland.
+It’s unclear whether the phasing out of COVID-19-related restrictions contributed to the increase, including at the US Naval Academy, which is directly adjacent to bars in downtown Annapolis, Md.

-Advertisement
+“The results are, simply put, extremely disappointing,” said Vice Admiral Sean Buck, superintendent of the Naval Academy.
+“The current situation is unacceptable and we must improve our culture.”

-An anonymous student survey accompanying the report shows increases in all types of unwanted sexual contact —- from touching to rape — at all the schools.
+A student survey accompanying the report found increases in all types of unwanted sexual contact — from touching to rape — at all the schools.
 And it cites alcohol as a key factor.
+The report was released Friday.

-The military services and the academies have struggled for years to combat sexual assault and harassment, with a myriad of prevention, education and treatment programs every year.
-But despite reams of research, recommendations and a shift to more independent prosecutions, the numbers continue to grow.
+The military services and the academies have struggled for years to combat sexual assault and harassment, with myriad prevention, education, and treatment programs.
+But despite reams of research, and expanded programs, the numbers continue to grow.
+Young Army soldiers last month dismissed videos and training as outdated, and told service leaders that small group discussions would be more effective.

 The increases have triggered outrage on Capitol Hill and a steady stream of legislation.
-But as yet, the changes have not appeared to make a dent in the problem, although officials argue that improved treatment programs have encouraged more victims to report the crimes.
+But as yet, the changes have not appeared to make a dent in the problem, although officials argue that expanded assistance programs have encouraged more victims to report the crimes.

-According to U.S. officials, 155 students reported assaults during the 2022 school year, compared with 131 the previous year.
-Of those, students at the U.S. Naval Academy reported 61 — nearly double the school’s total for the previous year, when there were 33, which was by far the lowest of all the academies for that year.

-Cadets at the Air Force Academy in Colorado reported 52, the same as the previous year, and those at the U.S. Military Academy at West Point in New York reported 42, a slight decrease from last year's 46.

 Advertisement

+According to US officials, 155 students reported assaults during the 2022 school year, compared with 131 the previous year.
+Of those, students at the US Naval Academy reported 61 — nearly double the school’s total for the previous year, when there were 33, which was by far the lowest of all the academies for that year.

+Cadets at the Air Force Academy in Colorado reported 52, the same as the previous year, and those at the US Military Academy at West Point in New York reported 42, a slight decrease from last year’s 46.

-Not all of the assaults included in the report happened while the students were enrolled in the academies.
-Because students at the academies are encouraged to report assaults, they sometimes will come forward to talk about events that happened in the years before they started school there.
+Not all of the assaults in the report happened while the students were enrolled in the academies.
+Because students are encouraged to report assaults, they sometimes will come forward to talk about events that happened in the years before they started school there.
 As a result, 16 students reported an assault in the 2021-22 school year that occurred prior to joining the military.

-Another 35 cases involved civilians, active-duty service members and prep school students who allegedly were assaulted by someone who was a student.
-All together, the total number of reported assaults with any connection to a student was 206 — about 28% higher than last year’s total of 161.
+As well, 35 cases involved civilians, active-duty service members, and prep school students who allegedly were assaulted by someone who was a student.
+Altogether, the total number of reported assaults with any connection to a student was 206 — about 28 percent higher than last year’s total of 161.

-U.S. officials provided details about the findings on the condition of anonymity because the report had not yet been publicly released.
-The report was expected to be released later Friday.

 The COVID-19 pandemic led to a brief dip in cases at the academies during the shortened 2019-20 school year, when in-person classes were canceled and students were sent home in the spring to finish the semester online.